 Peripheral neuropathy can be difficult to diagnose and treat.
 If you have numbness, tingling, weakness or burning pain in the hands and feet, you may have peripheral neuropathy.

 Peripheral neuropathy is the result of damage to either the motor or sensory nerves.

-Peripheral Neuropathy is the result of damage to the peripheral nervous system.
-The peripheral nervous system is responsible for taking information to and from the brain and spinal cord to the rest of the body.
+The peripheral nerves are responsible for taking information to and from the brain and spinal cord to the rest of the body.
 There are more than 100 types of peripheral neuropathy which can cause temporary or long-term issues.

-At Nebraska Medicine a multidisciplinary team of specialists work together to identify the cause of peripheral neuropathy.
-The goal is to minimize the progression of the neuropathy and manage the symptoms.
+At Nebraska Medicine, we have a multidisciplinary team of specialists who work together to identify the cause of peripheral neuropathy.

 A thorough diagnostic evaluation may include: